 This article was written by Rory Costello

 The hefty southpaw had a live arm and knew how to use it.
 When “El Sid” was on top of his game, which was often, he baffled hitters.
 Fernandez was most often described as “sneaky-fast.”
 His delivery was deceptive — he hid the ball behind his body and slung it in after a long drive step.
 The pitches seemed to come out of his uniform.
-“His release point is so low, it is almost impossible to pick up,” said Ben Wade, who was director of scouting for the Los Angeles Dodgers in 1982.
-But Sid was particularly tough with his beautiful sweeping slow curve — righty batters would be simply locked up as they watched it drop in over the outside corner for a called strike three.
+“His release point is so low, it is almost impossible to pick up,” said Ben Wade, who was director of scouting for the Los Angeles Dodgers in 1982.4 But Sid was particularly tough with his beautiful sweeping slow curve — righty batters would be simply locked up as they watched it drop in over the outside corner for a called strike three.
 He was an important member of the New York Mets as they rose to become World Series winners in 1986.

 Fernandez was a champion at all levels throughout his career.
-Kailua, the town on the windward coast of Oahu where he grew up, won the state Little League championship in 1975.
-His Colt League and American Legion teams both won national titles.
+Kailua, the town on the windward coast of Oahu where he grew up, won the state Little League championship in 1975.9 His Colt League and American Legion teams both won national titles.
 For Moiliili manager Clyde Hayashida’s 1980 Legion club, Sid won the Bob Feller Award (most strikeouts in regional and national competition).
 He threw a no-hitter in his first start at Kaiser High in ’80, as coach Stu McDonald helped him develop the three-quarter delivery that would make him a star.
-As a senior in ’81, Sid posted another 5-1 record and led Kaiser to the state championship.
+As a senior in ’81, Sid posted another 5-1 record and led Kaiser to the state championship.10

-In the June 1981 draft, the Los Angeles Dodgers selected Fernandez in the third round.
+In the June 1981 draft, the Los Angeles Dodgers selected Sid in the third round.
 Local scout Ichiro “Iron” Maehara made the initial recommendation, and Gail Henley confirmed the opinion.
-One special local factor, according to Sid: “The high school season isn’t long enough to attract too much attention… I think Iron saw me do most of my pitching in one of the other island leagues, like maybe in the American-Japanese Association.”
+One special local factor, according to Sid: “The high school season isn’t long enough to attract too much attention. … I think Iron saw me do most of my pitching in one of the other island leagues, like maybe in the American-Japanese Association.”11

-The trade with L.A. in December 1983 – Fernandez and infielder Ross Jones for handyman Bob Bailor and fellow Hawaiian lefty Carlos Diaz — appeared logical.
+The trade with LA in December 1983 — Sid and infielder Ross Jones for handyman Bob Bailor and fellow Hawaiian lefty Carlos Diaz — appeared logical.
 The Dodgers had an excellent rotation, blending youth and experience in Fernando Valenzuela (23), Bob Welch (27), Alejandro Peña (24), Jerry Reuss (34), Burt Hooton (33), and yet another lefty in Rick Honeycutt (29).
 With that kind of depth, and Orel Hershiser in the pipeline too, they could afford to deal even such a promising prospect to bring in needed bullpen help.
 (Steve Howe was battling his drug problem.)

 In addition, “the Dodgers started a whispering campaign that Fernandez had quit playing winter ball in the Dominican Republic because of arm trouble.”
-The real reason he left, however, was homesickness for Hawaii.
-Sid was disappointed because he had expected to be a Dodger, and he wasn’t overly enthusiastic about coming to New York either.
-“Let’s face it, I come from paradise and I’ve come to a concrete city,” the avid bodysurfer remarked.
-Looking back in 1994, though, he said, “I liked New York.
+The real reason he left, however, was homesickness for Hawaii.14 Sid was disappointed because he had expected to be a Dodger, and he wasn’t overly enthusiastic about coming to New York either.
+“Let’s face it, I come from paradise and I’ve come to a concrete city,” the avid bodysurfer remarked.15 Looking back in 1994, though, he said, “I liked New York.
 You hear some people say the people are nasty, but I didn’t find it to be that way.
 I found everyone to be pretty friendly.
-It took a little getting used to at first, but I liked it.”
+It took a little getting used to at first, but I liked it.”16

-Fernandez came up at mid-year 1984 and made 15 starts, posting a respectable record of 6-6, 3.50.
-That summer, though, the Mets did not have enough weapons to stay with the Chicago Cubs, who won the NL East behind unanimous Cy Young award winner Rick Sutcliffe.
-In 1985, New York added star catcher Gary Carter to the mix, and Doc Gooden burst out with a solar flare of a season.
+Fernandez came up at midyear 1984 and made 15 starts, posting a respectable record of 6-6, 3.50.
+That summer, though, the Mets did not have enough weapons to stay with the Chicago Cubs, who won the NL East behind unanimous Cy Young Award winner Rick Sutcliffe.
+In 1985 New York added star catcher Gary Carter to the mix, and Doc Gooden burst out with a solar flare of a season.
 Although Sid had to begin the season at Tidewater once more after a poor spring, he was called up after five polished starts (including an 18-strikeout performance) when veteran Bruce Berenyi went down with chronic shoulder miseries.
 Though his won-lost record was again even at 9-9, he struck out more than a batter an inning and had a clean 2.80 ERA.

 Whitey Herzog’s Cardinals, a speedy gap-hitting team tailored to the pool-table turf at Busch Stadium, outfenced Davey’s Mets in the gripping 1985 race.
 However, New York blew everybody’s doors off during the regular season in ’86, going 108-54.
 Though no starter won more than Bob Ojeda’s 18 games, it was a potent, balanced staff.
 Sid went 16-6 (which turned out to be his career high in wins) with a 3.52 ERA.
 He also tossed a scoreless eighth inning in the All-Star Game, striking out the side after walking the first two batters.